ember-cli/ember-cli-htmlbars-inline-precompile/README.md

 });
 ```

-where the addon is installed via `ember install ember-cli-htmlbars-precompile`.
+where the addon is installed via `ember install ember-cli-htmlbars-inline-precompile`.